CPK Insurance

 What Is Workers Compensation Insurance?

 Workers compensation insurance is a type of business insurance that provides financial benefits to employees who suffer work-related injuries or illnesses.
-It covers medical expenses, lost wages, rehabilitation costs, and death benefits, all without requiring the injured employee to prove that the employer was at fault.
+It can help pay medical expenses, lost wages, rehabilitation costs, and death benefits, all without requiring the injured employee to prove that the employer was at fault.
 In exchange, employees who accept workers compensation benefits generally give up their right to sue their employer for negligence, creating what is known as the grand bargain of workers comp.

 The concept of workers compensation dates back over a century in the United States.
 Before these laws existed, injured workers had to file lawsuits against their employers to recover any compensation, a process that was expensive, time-consuming, and uncertain.
 The workers compensation system was designed to provide a faster, more predictable mechanism for handling workplace injuries.
 Today, nearly every state requires most employers to carry workers compensation insurance, making it one of the most universally mandated business coverages in the country.